dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 PANTS doesn't make assumptions or guesses
    It is preferable to show no data instead of wrong data.
-If an ingredient has something missing (e.g. no fibre listed, no product so no prices), any derived statistics will also be missing (e.g. no fibre-per-kj, or no protein-per-$ if there is no price).
+If an ingredient has something missing (e.g. no fibre listed, no prices), any derived statistics will also be missing (e.g. no fibre-per-kj, or no protein-per-$ if there is no price).
 This also means that recipes which use that ingredient will not show a value for the sum of fibre